 Mining Terms in Plain English The vocabulary you'll hear around Melanin, defined

-Hashrate, Stratum, coinbase, VarDiff, Yespower, dual mining — one clear paragraph per term.
+Hashrate, Stratum, coinbase, VarDiff, difficulty, solo mining — one clear paragraph per term.
 If you've ever opened a mining spec and felt lost, start here.

 Plain English Cross-Linked Audit-Friendly